Site-Using Tips – open only this page – put page into left frame

 Confidences in Abilities to Learn: These will improve when students recognize that their external results are improving, when they see reasons for confidence with better "problem-solving abilities (and other abilities) in a wider variety of situations, in their School-Life and NonSchool-Life."

 Motivations for Personal Education: These will increase IF students persuade themselves – with us helping them by showing the two wide scopes (for Problem-Solving Activities & Problem-Solving Process) – to believe that their Problem-Solving Activities in School will be personally useful in Life.
-Students will be motivating themselves because they are thinking “when I improve in School NOW, this will help me improve in Life LATER.” { timings: In their Now-and-Later, the "Later" can happen after school today, and next year, and when they're an adult, a little later and a lot later, spanning a wide range of time. } During this process of attitude change, we are helping students develop personal motivations to pursue their personal goals by using personal education that is proactive problem solving when they decide “I want to solve a problem by making my education better because this will make my life better, will help me achieve my goals for life.” { This growth mindset is the foundational Habit 1 – Be Proactive ( A B C D E ) – in The 7 Habits of Highly Effective People. }
+Students will be motivating themselves because they are thinking “when I improve in School NOW, this will help me improve in Life LATER.” { timings: In their Now-and-Later, the "Later" can happen after school today, and next year, and when they're an adult, a little later and a lot later, spanning a wide range of time. } During this process of attitude change, we are helping students develop personal motivations to pursue their personal goals by using personal education that is proactive problem solving (by making things better) when they decide “I want to make my education better because this will make my life better, will help me achieve my goals for life.” { This growth mindset is the foundational Habit 1 – Be Proactive ( A B C D E ) – in The 7 Habits of Highly Effective People. }

 Motivations from Building Bridges: We can use the wide scopes of PS-Activities & PS-Process to help students expect transfers (with their internal attitudes) and actualize these transfers (in their external results).
 We can help them build bridges — in their expectations for what will occur, and the realities of what does occur — with two-way Transfers Across Areas (from School-Life into NonSchool-Life, and from NonSchool-Life into School-Life) and Transfers Through Time (from their Present into their Future).
 These bridges can improve their Transfers of Learning (Across Areas & Thru Time) and also their Transitions of Attitudes (by improving their motivations for wanting to learn, and their confidence in being able to learn). {more about building bridges and encouraging transitions of attitudes}